GrpeApple/Tarmux/README.md

 									<code>Restore options</code>
 								</td>
 								<td>
-									You can use additional options not already in <code>tarmux</code>; As explained earlier (if you did read it) additional options can be added to use different decompression methods.
+									You can use additional options not already in <code>tarmux</code>; As explained earlier (if you did read it) additional options can be added to use different decompression methods.<br>
+									For example:
+									<code>tar --use-compression-program='zstd --ultra -22 --threads=200' --extract --file=backup97488.tar.zst com.termux</code>
 								</td>
 							</tr>
 							<tr>